 - Balsamic vinegar and soft brown sugar balance the acidity of the tomatoes so please don't skip these.
 You could sprinkle the brown sugar onto the tomatoes before roasting them, this works really well too in balancing the acidity.

-- Add-ins - chickpeas, butterbeans, or cannellini beans are great in this soup!
+- Optional Add-ins - chickpeas, butterbeans, or cannellini beans are great in this soup!
 Just add them after you have blended the soup and heat until the beans are cooked through.
 I sometimes add some dried red chilli flakes to this when it's cooking which is really good too!

 This is such a great budget-friendly soup.
 It's perfect for lunch or a light supper and the kids will love it too.
 We love this on its own with some good bread or with a grilled cheese sandwich.
 It's also really good alongside my halloumi and grilled veg sandwich for a more substantial meal.

 Yes, you can.
 Leave any leftover soup to cool then decant it into an airtight container and transfer to the freezer.
 The soup should be used within 3 months.
 Thaw the soup overnight in the fridge before reheating on the hob until piping hot.